-Our school/college provides a safe environment where children can learn and develop.
-This is an essential part of our whole school/college approach to safeguarding which incorporates a culture of vigilance where children’s welfare is promoted, timely and appropriate safeguarding action is taken for children who need extra help or who may be suffering, or likely to suffer harm.
+Our school provides a safe environment where children can learn and develop.
+This is an essential part of our whole school approach to safeguarding which incorporates a culture of vigilance where children’s welfare is promoted, timely and appropriate safeguarding action is taken for children who need extra help or who may be suffering, or likely to suffer harm.

-The school environment is safe and secure and protects our learners from harm or the risk of harm.
+The school environment is safe and secure and protects our pupils from harm or the risk of harm.
 Positive behaviours are consistently promoted, and abusive or inappropriate behaviour challenged.
-A positive and supportive environment is promoted which gives learners a sense of being valued.
+A positive and supportive environment is promoted which gives pupils a sense of being valued.

 Vulnerable children

-We recognise that some groups of children are potentially at greater risk of harm than others and have agreed arrangements to ensure the safety of these children:
+We recognise that some groups of children are potentially at greater risk of harm (both online and offline) than others and have agreed arrangements to ensure the safety of these children:

 Children who need a social worker (Child in Need and Child Protection Plans).
-As a matter of routine, the designated safeguarding lead will hold and use the information that the child has a social worker to ensure that as a matter of routine decisions can be made in the best interests of the child’s safety, welfare and educational outcomes.
-In addition, the school/college will work with the virtual head as appropriate, regarding the educational attendance, attainment, and progress of children with a social worker.
+As a matter of routine, the designated safeguarding lead will hold and use the information that the child has a social worker to ensure that decisions can be made in the best interests of the child’s safety, welfare, and educational outcomes.
+In addition, the school will work with the virtual head as appropriate, regarding the educational attendance, attainment, and progress of children with a social worker.

 Children who are absent from education.
-The school/college proactively manages and take steps to improve attendance across our community.
-Attendance is the essential foundation to positive outcomes for all of our learners and is everyone’s responsibility in school.
+The school proactively manages and take steps to improve attendance across our community.
+Attendance is the essential foundation to positive outcomes for all our pupils and is everyone’s responsibility in school.

-The school/college response to children who are absent from education, particularly on repeat occasions and/or prolonged periods, supports identifying a range of safeguarding issues and abuse; it also helps prevent the risk of absent children becoming a child missing education in the future.
+The school response to children who are absent from education, particularly on repeat occasions and/or prolonged periods, supports identifying a range of safeguarding issues, abuse, exploitation, and neglect; it also helps prevent the risk of absent children becoming a child missing education in the future.
 This includes when problems are first emerging but also where children are already known to local authority children’s social care and need a social worker, where being absent from education may increase known safeguarding risks within the family or in the community.
-We support and monitor attendance and absence carefully to identify learners or cohorts that require support with their attendance and put effective strategies in place.
+We support and monitor attendance and absence carefully to identify pupils or cohorts that require support with their attendance and put effective strategies in place.
 This includes:

 Building strong relationships with families, listening to, and understanding barriers to attendance and working with families to remove them.

 Sharing information and work collaboratively with other schools in the area, the local authority, and other partners when absence is at risk of becoming persistent or severe.

-(Insert any relevant Information specific to your setting’s approach to a whole school culture that promotes the benefits of high attendance, links to school/college attendance policy and how the school/college works collaboratively with others, including the local authority see Derby Education Welfare webpages and Derbyshire Education Welfare Service webpages)
+DDAT has an Attendance Strategy which guides and supports our work as a school to improve attendance and address any concerns.
+When children’s attendance is below 95% the EHT contacts parents by letter.
+When attendance is below 90% the EHT meets with parents.